martinbolsnes/grocery-shopping-list/README.md

 # List App

-A Next.js application for managing grocery lists with Prisma, Neon Database, and Pusher for real-time updates and sharing functionality.
+A Next.js application for managing grocery lists with Prisma Postgres, and Pusher for real-time updates and sharing functionality.

 ## 🚀 Features